 Evergo is the most advanced and sophisticated platform for electric vehicle charging stations in the Latin-American Region.
 Evergo’s mission is to create a network that allows you to get where you want, in a sustainable and reliable way, moving towards a more responsible future for the environment.

-In the Dominican Republic, we have 200+ charging stations so far — the most advanced of their kind — so that in a short time our customers can charge their vehicles and be on their way, considerably improving the experience.
+We have 600+ charging stations so far — the most advanced of their kind — so that in a short time our customers can charge their vehicles and be on their way, considerably improving the experience.
 Our customers can travel long distances without worries, because Evergo has a charging station just a few minutes away in cities and on the main roads of the country.
 Evergo knows that convenient access and ease of use are essential when considering an electric vehicle.
 That’s why Evergo has partnered with some of the world’s leading companies to have an EV charging station near you.

 Evergo is the first and only company in the Latin-American region to be certified under the OCA (Open Charge Alliance), which allows us to develop our own applications based on this industry-standard protocol.
 Evergo began operations in the Dominican Republic, then in Panama, and we are continuing our expansion throughout the Caribbean and Latin America.
 We are promoting the first global interconnection of electric mobility networks, first with the United States, so that any Evergo client can use any of the OCA certified third-party networks, affiliated with our platform.
 This means our Evergo customers will be able to use the application they know and love at the tens of thousands of charging stations worldwide.

-Our goal is to have 1,000 charging stations in our network by the end of 2021 in the Dominican Republic, Panama, Jamaica and other Latin American countries, 30% of which will be DC Level 3 Fast Chargers.
+Our goal is to have 5,000 public charging stations in our network by the end of 2024 in México, Dominican Republic, Panama, Jamaica, Uruguay, Paraguay, Puerto Rico and other countries, 30% of which will be DC Level 3 Fast Chargers.

 Compañía de Electricidad de San Pedro de Macorís (“ENERGAS”) is located near Santo Domingo, the capital of the Dominican Republic.
 It is one of the three largest power plants on the island.
 It operates three 100MW combined-cycle dual natural gas plants that supply electricity to the national grid.